 The right vehicle

 Road trips are immensely popular in Australia, so finding a caravan to hire is easy.
 Roadtripping in Australia is so well covered that you can even ask for a custom paint job for your vehicle before you set out.
 If you are sharing the road costs among your friends, instead of hiring, you can buy a cheap car.
 While this might turn as a less reliable option, it is often cheaper.
 One way or another, a vehicle becomes another member of the company.
 If you go for the purchase, you don’t have to answer to anybody for its condition.
-That independence, however, cuts both ways, and having a reliable mobile mechanic in your phone memory can save you many angry hours at the roadside.
+That independence, however, cuts both ways, and having a reliable mobile mechanic in your phone’s memory is advisable, just in case your car needs service.